MicrosoftDocs/win32-pr.it-it/desktop-src/extensible-storage-engine/esentfatalexception-class.md

 ---
 # <a name="esentfatalexception-class"></a>Classe EsentFatalException

-Classe di base per le eccezioni irreversibili.
+Classe di base per le eccezioni fatali.

 ## <a name="inheritance-hierarchy"></a>Gerarchia di ereditarietà